rmrs/random-location/README.md

 $ npm install --save random-location
 ~~~

-Thenuse as you would anything else:
+Then use as you would anything else:

 ```js
 // Using ES6 modules